1042 Qualified Replacement Property: An Overview of ESOP Rollover Strategies

 An entrenched ecosystem of advisors—from investment bankers to private bank lenders to wealth managers—exists to support the floating rate notes structure, and it is a lucrative one for them.
 There are many ways for an advisor to extract fees.
 For example, investment bankers capitalize on the seller’s unique purchasing needs to offer low-cost, long term bond financing options to their own corporate clients who satisfy the domestic operating company rules.
 Those same firms’ private bank lenders then offer collateralized loans to the seller using the very same FRN securities that their investment banking colleagues just sold to the seller.
 The proceeds from those loans create an ongoing wealth management opportunity for financial advisors from the same financial institution that issued the FRN and lent against it.
 From notes to loan proceeds to the wealth management portfolio, the seller’s assets never leave the financial institution’s custody, with each stage of the transaction generating fees for the Firm.
 That same firm may well also be providing the bank loan that finances the ESOP’s share purchase from the seller—totaling five separate financial transactions.(30) The high costs, ongoing fees and tax drag from this strategy bear down relentlessly on the investment returns of the hapless business seller, decreasing the odds that his wealth will fulfill his dream of lasting for future generations.

 Business owners are a savvy bunch, so how does this happen to them?
 In our experience, the seller often leaves the evaluation of prospective QRP rollover strategies until the end of the ESOPs implementation, confidently relying on the comfortable twelve-month purchase window in which to make his decision.
 By then, he has failed to understand fully the implications of his advisor team’s expertise and institutional biases.
 Did he select them on the strength of their ability to finance the Company’s balance sheet?
 Was that financing tied to other ongoing financial services to the seller, or does it rely on credit recourse to the seller’s sale proceeds?
 Perhaps the advisory team warned the seller against the tax liability risks of other QRP rollover strategies, suggesting the precedent path through floating rate notes was well worn, tried and tested.
 Once the QRP purchase clock is ticking, a decision to stray from that path would appear to be lined with pitfalls.
-Like lions and tigers and bears (oh my!).
 Once rutted, the path to implementation can become further entrenched through the personal referral relationships among the seller’s accountants, attorneys and wealth managers.
-We feel it is important to illuminate these embedded institutional biases, so that sellers can anticipate and proactively manage them.
+We feel it is important to illuminate these embedded institutional biases (all firms have them—even ours), so that sellers can anticipate and proactively manage them.
 Sellers who take the time to understand their QRP options will be empowered to maximize their economic benefits and meet their objectives.
 The devil is in the details, so we advise all investors to follow the FACTS.

 Here is a simple outline of our 1042 solution.